10 Benefits Of Family Time

 Third, when families take the time to participate in meaningful activities together, behavioral problems decrease.
 Children are less likely to act out, particularly in a violent manner.
 For example, when you all build a fort together, you are working toward a common goal.
 Everyone has a plan and teamwork brings it to life.
 Kids learn the benefits of being part of a team and making a dream happen!

 A fifth, easy, benefit is simply catching up with your child and getting to know him or her better.
-Ask your child about his or her day (or week)!
+Ask your child about his or her day (or week) during your activities for family bonding!
 One easy way to do this is over dinner.
 It’s not always possible to have dinner together every single night.
 However, making an effort to be together at least one night a week, can go a long way in helping to strengthen familial ties.
 Make family dinner more fun by eating in the fort you build together.
 The kids can create their own dining room and even help cook and serve the meal!

 A sixth benefit would be to simply help your child be a better person.
 In fact, research has shown that having an involved sibling is linked with more inclination to do good deeds, according to a Journal of Family Psychology study.
 Of course, this same benefit could be extended to having caring parents, not just supportive siblings.
 Encourage good deeds by having your kids build a fort to sell lemonade and cookies for charity.
 They can donate the proceeds to their favorite cause and feel proud of their good deeds!